 Treating all the network traffic equally leads to no guarantees for reliability, delay and other performance parameters, which will be detailed later in this section.
 For some services or applications, QoS is an important requirement and it can be even critical if some traffic needs to have a preferential treatment.

 For the operator measuring QoS is extremely important in order to grant levels of quality in services that they offer.
-As such, they have all the interests on measure quality parameters in scenarios experienced by users to improve the service availability, reliability and performance.
+Therefore, operator have all the interests on measure quality parameters in scenarios experienced by users to improve the service availability, reliability and performance.

 The QoS performance on VoIP services is briefly described by metrics, such as latency (delay in data transmission from source to destination), jitter (delay variation), packet loss rate and throughput [58].
 Additionally, the resource reservation and service prioritization can help improve these parameters.

-Considering VoIP voice services only, delay can be described as the time that takes to hear a word specked from the source or speaker.
+Considering VoIP voice services only, delay can be described as the time between the instant one starts to say a word and the instant the remote party start to hear ispeaker.
 It can be divided in source delay, receiver delay and network delay.
 ITU-T recommends that this time don’t exceed the 150ms [61].
 Jitter is the delay variation of packet’s delivery time.
 Jitter variation acceptable times are lower than 100ms on an IP network.
-The increasing of this time can cause loss of voice packets [61].
-Packet loss is the loss of packets that may be lost or arrive late in the transmission.
+Larger values can cause loss of voice packets [61].
+Packet loss is the loss of packets that may be lost or arrive too late be played back.
 Finally, throughput is the maximum amount of information that can be received or processed, during a certain interval of time.
-In VoIP, it depends on the codec used and on the number of users.
+In VoIP, it depends on the codecs used and on the number of users.

 QoS provision in 4G networks is a challenge because the network “supports varying bit rates from multiple users, a variety of applications, hostile channel characteristics, bandwidth allocation, fault-tolerance levels and a frequent handoff among heterogeneous wireless networks” [19].
 Different applications can depend primarily on different parameters, for example, an application that is delay sensitive requires the QoS to have delay guarantees, but other application may require that packets are delivered reliably from the source to destination, needing reliability.
-Other metrics that describe the QoS performance in cellular networks are jitter (delay variation), service/network availability, bandwidth (the rate at which traffic is carried by the network), throughput and packet loss [62].
+Other metrics that describe the QoS performance in cellular networks are jitter, service/network availability, bandwidth (the rate at which traffic is carried by the network), throughput and packet loss [62].

-QoS support can exist at the transport, application, network, user and switching levels, and it can be applied per flow (individual, unidirectional streams) or per aggregate (two or more flows having something in common) basis [19].
+QoS support can exist at the transport, application, network, user and switching levels, and it can be applied per flow (individual, unidirectional streams) or per aggregate (two or more flows having something in common) [19].

 A lot of research for QoS provision on cellular networks is being made due to the challenges mentioned above.
 On 4G network these issues are even more challenging, because QoS and signaling protocols may handle voice over IP in 4G networks, but with the exponential increase in data traffic it is needed, more and more, traffic engineering on IP [63].